Jonahjohnzon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty : This is  a script that creates an empty file called hello 5-execute : This is a script that adds execute permission to the owner of the file hello.
 6-multiple_permissions : This is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+7-everybody : This is  a script that adds execution permission to the owner, the group owner and the other users, to the file hello